riscv-software-src/homebrew-riscv/README.md

 Supporting 32 bit Targets
 -------------------------

-By default the toolchain only supports 64 bit RISC-V targets.
-To install a toolchain that supports both 64 bit and 32 bit:
+By default the toolchain will enable multilib with support for 32 bit targets.
+To disable multilib to speed up build times and save space:

-    $ brew install riscv-gnu-toolchain --with-multilib
+    $ brew install riscv-gnu-toolchain --with-NOmultilib